Skip to contents

 Visualizing spatial ecotypes in the embedding

 This plot visualizes the SEs within the spatial embedding.
-The SEs represent distinct spatial microenvironments, each with unique cellular compositions and spatial characteristics.
+Each SE represents a distinct spatial ecosystem with unique molecular and spatial characteristics, and may also differ in cell type composition.

 DimPlot(obj, group.by = "SE") + scale_color_manual(values = pals::kelly()[-1])

-Visualizing the most abundant cell types in each spatial microregion
+Visualizing the most abundant cell types in each SN

-Here, we focus on visualizing the dominant cell types within each spatial microregion to highlight the characteristic cellular composition of different SEs.
+Here, we focus on visualizing the dominant cell types within each SN to highlight the characteristic cellular composition of different SEs.

 DimPlot(obj, group.by = "CellType") +